 - Within the opinion of the geophysics faculty at large, the student’s dissertation topic must be appropriate for inclusion as part of an engineering degree.

-- PhD students are required to pass two qualifying exams before defending their thesis.
+- PhD students are required to pass two qualifying exams before proceeding with their thesis defenses.

-- Graduate teaching experience is required of all PhD students.
-This must be at least a two-week experience and include:
+- In addition to specific professional development course requirements and a requirement that the student prove knowledge and fluency in a language other than English, practical teaching experience is required of all PhD students.
+This must be demonstrated over the course of at least a two-week period, and include:

 - Developing and presenting instructional materials of lectures;